 On Product Import

-Please keep in mind you must promptly set up your initial cost price as soon as your products have been imported to TradeGecko to ensure accurate calculations.
-Initial Cost Price cannot be changed after any transaction that creates stock movement has been performed on a variant.
+Please keep in mind you must promptly set up your Initial Cost as soon as your products have been imported to TradeGecko to ensure accurate calculations.
+Initial Cost cannot be changed after any transaction that creates stock movement has been performed on a variant.

 The Import Initial Costs option will not be displayed if you have installed an accounting integration.